If the implementation is hard to explain, it's a bad idea.

 print("Roses available:", flower_store.get_quantity("Roses"))

-class that
+class that encapsulates

-encapsulates the inventory in the flowers
+the inventory in self.flowers

 add_flower